dongju0561/OrchardBase/README.md

 # OrchardBase🌳🍎🍓🌳

 ## Overview
-Project “OchardBase” is IoT system which easily controls the lights and the airconditioner in our house, check indoor carbon dioxide concentration to prevent fire and the amount of laundry with mobile device(iOS).
+Project “OchardBase” is IoT system which easily controls the lights and the airconditioner in our house with mobile device(iOS)

 Mobile device and Hub(Raspberry-Pi) shares informations for commands from user on Firebase.

 Arduino which is connected by various actuators and sensors  and Hub communicate through Bluetooth

+(I will add functions which checking indoor carbon dioxide concentration to prevent fire and the amount of laundry .)
 ## Schematic
 <p align="center">
  <img src="https://user-images.githubusercontent.com/77201628/193321263-5f5d1bde-1dac-4021-9284-7cd43b84dee4.jpeg" width="400">